Type of resources

 Update frequencies

-• Airborne atmospheric measurements from core instrument suite data on board the FAAM BAE-146 aircraft collected for The GAUGE (Greenhouse gAs UK and Global Emissions Project project.
+• Airborne atmospheric measurements from core instrument suite data on board the FAAM BAE-146 aircraft collected for Ice Nuclearisation in Wave Clouds (NU-WAVE) (NU-Wave) project.